insite-gmbh/iDoc/articles/ICON_Base.md

 also see <https://msdn.microsoft.com/en-us/library/system.net.sockets.socket.sendbuffersize%28v=vs.110%29.aspx>

 * **UseCaches:** Specifies if a data cache is used by the diagnosis pages or not.
+* **ReportMemoryAndHandlesInterval:** Configure the interval on ICON creates a report of used memory and handles.
+* **LogFreeDriveSpace:** If this option is true, ICON writes a Info-Logentry with the free memory of drive.

 ---
 ##Configuration &#60;ICONNetwork&#62;##